silversub/terraform/getting-started.md

 {: shortdesc}

 **What credentials do I need?**</br>
 The credentials that you need depend on the type of resource that you want to provision.
 For example, to provision classic infrastructure resources, you must provide your {{site.data.keyword.cloud_notm}} classic infrastructure user name and API key.
 To provision VPC infrastructure, you need an {{site.data.keyword.cloud_notm}} API key.
-For more information about what credentials you need for a specific {{site.data.keyword.cloud_notm}} resource, see [Required input parameters for each resource category](/docs/terraform?topic=terraform-provider-reference#required-parameters).
+For more information, about what credentials you need for a specific {{site.data.keyword.cloud_notm}} resource, see [Required input parameters for each resource category](/docs/terraform?topic=terraform-provider-reference#required-parameters).

 **Where can I find an overview of available resources?**</br>
 To find a full list of {{site.data.keyword.cloud_notm}} resources that you can provision with the {{site.data.keyword.cloud_notm}} Provider plug-in, see the [Index of Terraform resources and data sources](/docs/terraform?topic=terraform-index-of-terraform-resources-and-data-sources).